Comparison

 Unlimited bandwidth

-Upload requiredProxy only (deleted after)
+Upload requiredFrames & audio only (discarded after)

 Search capabilities

-Muse.ai offers impressive AI search across hosted videos — it can identify objects, on-screen text, actions, speech, and even sounds.
+Muse.ai offers impressive AI search across hosted videos.
+It can identify objects, on-screen text, actions, speech, and even sounds.
 Viewers can search inside videos directly from an embedded player, making it excellent for content libraries, training platforms, and media portals.

 FrameQuery searches across visual scenes, transcripts, detected faces, and objects on your local machine.
 It adds face recognition that Muse.ai lacks, and supports 50+ professional formats natively.
 Searches return millisecond results because the index lives on your hardware, not in the cloud.